Ninth Circuit Reverses Dismissal of Mexican Rancher’s Claim Against Utility

 Sanchez’s attorney, Kirk Hulett, said in an email that he is “glad the dismissal of Mr. Ritchie’s conversion claim was reversed,” and he is “looking forward to presenting the case to a jury.”

-Sanchez sued Sempra in 2010, accusing the powerful energy company of paying off Mexican officials to have him thrown in jail, his family evicted from their property and their home bulldozed so it could build a $1-billion power plant on the land.
+Sanchez sued Sempra in 2010, accusing the powerful energy company of paying off Mexican officials to have him thrown in jail, his family evicted from their property and their home bulldozed so it could build a $1 billion power plant on the land.

 In February 2007, the Second Criminal Court in Ensenada found probable cause that Sanchez had committed the crime of dispossession of real property.
 As a result, he landed in jail and his family was evicted.